Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Generalizing Spatiotemporal Gaussian Processes

 In this section, we first define the (separable) STGP using the matrix normal distribution and explain why it fails to characterize TESD.
 This motivates the generalization of STGP to introduce the time-dependent spatial kernel.
-Two model structures based on the Kronecker product and the Kronecker sum are compared and the latter is more effective and efficient.
+Two model structures based on quasi Kronecker product and sum are constructed and compared but the latter is found to be more theoretically effective and computationally efficient in learning TESD.